Uninterruptible Power Supply (UPS) Power Solutions – What Are They?

 The requirement is for a means of operating equipment for a finite time without the benefit of utility mains power.

-The UPS Power Solution on its own is an ideal method of providing a temporary power solution in the event of a utility mains failure.
+The UPS Power Solution on its own is an ideal method of providing temporary power in the event of a utility mains failure.

 Limitation is governed by the battery autonomy.
 It is suitable where the equipment it is supporting can be shutdown safely before the end of autonomy.
 Alternatively, where the requirement is for a short-term supply to operate vital equipment under controlled conditions.